ksontini/ksontini.me/content/posts/how-to-build-website-with-cli.md

 this will create a file under content folder, as you name it.
 In this cas, it will be 'content/posts/hello-world.md'.

- Finally, to build your HTML version of your website execute:
+ if you want to build your HTML version of your website execute:

  `hugo server -wDs path/of/dev-folder -d path/of/prod-folder`

+ Finnaly just execute `hugo`.
+This will build your website inside public directory.
+Now you're ready :)

  That's it.
 Now you have a website.
 You can push the your username.github.io ot other hosting service.